vladimirnani/DjangoCommands/README.md

  * `server_port`: port for the server to listen
  * `linux_terminal`: Linux only, used to define a custom command line emulator\*\*
  * `osx_terminal`: Mac OSX only, used to define a custom terminal emulator.\*\*\*
- * `shell_executable`: For OSX and Linux, set your preferred shell for the commands to be launched in.
  * `browser_after_runserver`: set true to open a browser pointing to the root url after a run server command.
  * `project_override`: (Boolean) Per project setting "python_interpreter" overrides "python_bin"
  * `server_custom_command`: Per project setting to specify a custom server to run

 ***